mqless/mqless.github.io/_docs/install-locally.md

 ## Configure Docker Network

-In order for the local Lambda Server and Dynamodb to talk to each other we need create a user-defined network.
+In order for the local Lambda instance and Dynamodb to talk to each other we need create a user-defined network.

 ```bash
 docker network create mqless-local